Daily Almanac for

 usage: a lever used by a pilot to control the ailerons and elevators of an airplane

-usage: informal terms of the leg; "fever left him weak on his sticks"
+usage: informal terms for the leg; "fever left him weak on his sticks"

 usage: marijuana leaves rolled into a cigarette for smoking